Faculty Council Agenda

 The Family Leave Policies were sent to the FAUPC as a series of motions, including:

-- 14 weeks parental leave upon the birth or adoption of a child;
+1. 14 weeks of parental leave upon the birth or adoption of a child;

-- one or two tenure clock extensions for family related reasons including birth of a child, serious illness, or caring for a family member with a serious health condition;
+2. one or two tenure clock extensions for family-related reasons including the birth of a child, serious illness, or caring for a family member with a serious health condition;

 The Gender Equity Commission was established this year to monitor the status of women faculty at Loyola.
 This past year the focus was on salaries.